 Who cares if London's hotels and restaurants tend to be on the expensive side?
 No city in the world has more free stuff to do.
-In addition to world-class museums without a ticket admission, you get the parks, canal walks, super markets (Portobello Road Market at Notting Hill Gate, Camden Market at Chalk Farm Rd, wonderful Columbia Road Flower Market at Gosset St in East London etc) and maybe some royal-spotting, and you can fill a life.
+In addition to world-class museums without a ticket admission, you get the parks, canal walks, super markets (Portobello Road Market near Notting Hill Gate, Camden Market at Chalk Farm Rd, Columbia Road Flower Market at Gosset St in East London) and maybe some royal-spotting, and you can fill a life.
 London, thank you!

 Here's the mere start of the free list:

 Around, more or less, since the 13th century, Borough Market is stuffed with food-lovers and offers all you need for a memorable grab-and-go breakfast or lunch.
 One of the top attractions south of the river.
 Open Thursday to Saturday (go on Saturday to catch the market at its bustling best).

 Hidden under Waterloo Bridge, the institute features four cinemas (not free) and the fun Mediatheque, where you can peruse film archives and watch for free.

 Unreal; one of London's top attractions, and absolutely free.
 When I was in London, I'd hop in for 20 minutes, peek at the Rosetta Stone, and move on, saving Aztec mosaic masks or the head-smashed 'Lindow Man' (a 1st-century unfortunate found in a peat bog in 1984) and seven million other items for another visit.
 Watch for worthwhile 20- and 50-minute eyeOpener tours offered for free too.

 The Palace of Westminster, home of 'Big Ben' (or Clock Tower), is a neo-Gothic wonder from the mid-19th century.
 And it's full of houses: the House of Commons and the House of Lords.
 Reserve ahead to watch antics during Parliament sessions.